k26rahul/Space-Hackathon/README.md

 A [3D visualizer](https://k26rahul.github.io/Space-Hackathon/3d-visualizer/) built with Three.js is included to show the packing algorithm’s efficiency, visualizing the positions of items inside a fixed-size container.

-Built with a RESTful API (on port 8000), Dockerized (Ubuntu 22.04 base), and includes a functional UI with time simulation for mission planning.
+Planned to include a RESTful API (on port 8000), Dockerized (Ubuntu 22.04 base), and a UI with time simulation for mission planning.

 > **Note:** This project is incomplete—we’ve only implemented the placement and retrieval algorithm and a 3D visualizer.
 The hackathon is over, and no further work is being done.